bitrise-io/devcenter/_articles/faq/grant-access-to-bitbucket-team.md

 ---
-title: Grant access to a Bitbucket team
+title: How can I grant Bitrise access to a Bitbucket team?
 menu:
   faq:
     weight: 7